 Sleep Apnea Treatment at Senan Orthodontic Studios

-At Senan Orthodontic Studios, we provide custom mouthguards for mild to moderate obstructive sleep apnea patients.
+At Senan Orthodontic Studios, Dr. Ziadeh and his team provide custom mouthguards for mild to moderate obstructive sleep apnea patients.
 The mouthguard is worn while you sleep and fits like an orthodontic retainer, but instead of simply covering your teeth, a custom mouthguard for sleep apnea works by pushing your lower jaw and tongue forward, keeping your airway open while you sleep.

 Dental Appliances for Sleep Apnea in McAllen, TX